cyberbotics/webots/docs/discord/development-2021.md

 [https://github.com/cyberbotics/webots/blob/master/include/controller/c/webots/remote\_control.h](https://github.com/cyberbotics/webots/blob/master/include/controller/c/webots/remote_control.h)

 The original purpose of this is to be able to switch a controller between the simulation and a remote controlled real robot (and display the sensor values of the remote controlled robot in Webots as it is was simulated sensors).

-Regarding setting multiple MF fields in a row, it is not possible.
-If you need to set large amount of MF fields, it is probably better to import the whole node as a string, which includes all the MF fields.

 ##### Simon Steinmann [Moderator] 03/09/2021 20:25:28
 `@Olivier Michel`  thanks, I will take a look